Bashar Masri: Al-Ayyam Newspaper

-After Masri came back from Washington, DC to Palestine in Mid-1990s to establish himself in his home country, he started by founding Palestinian daily newspaper Al-Ayyam (جريدة الأيام) and was its publisher.
+After Masri came back from Washington, DC to Palestine in the mid-1990s to establish himself in his home country, he started by founding Palestinian daily newspaper Al-Ayyam (جريدة الأيام) and was its publisher.
 Al Ayyam is today the second largest newspaper in Palestine.

 Massar International Ltd

-In 1994, Masri founded and now is the chairman of the board of Massar International, since the establishment of Massar, he has been one of the most prominent figures promoting private sector development and growth in Palestine.
+In 1994, Masri founded Massar International.
+As the chairman of the board since the establishment of Massar, he has been one of the most prominent figures promoting private sector development and growth in Palestine.
 He has dedicated his life to establishing, investing, transforming, networking, training and building what is now a widely known group of businesses bridging Palestine to global technologies, knowledge, know-how and industry best practices.
 In the past decade, he has launched businesses in financial services, real estate, media and communications, retail businesses, agribusiness and information technology.

 Rawabi City & Bayti Real Estate

 Masri is the visionary and founder of Rawabi City, and oversees the construction and development of the city.
 Rawabi City is a high-tech planned city, the first of its kind in Palestine, and it was funded fully by the private sector, Rawabi is considered the largest private sector investment in Palestine's history.
 The construction of the city so far has cost 1.4 billion dollars.
 Rawabi is being constructed by Bayti Real Estate Investment Company that is jointly owned by Qatari Diar Real Estate Investment Company and Massar International.
 With its more than 6,000 housing units built to serve families from multiple demographics, state-of-the-art infrastructure, and an emerging commercial hub, the city has already made a positive economic and social impact on Palestinians and it is constructed to provide housing for 25,000 person in its first stage and 40,000 people when it is done.
 Not only does the city provide affordable housing options it is also the second biggest generator of jobs, after the Palestinian Government, providing between 8,000 and 10,000 job opportunity a year for construction workers.
 In order to build Rawabi, Masri cooperated with Israeli businesses and government officials, leading him to be criticized by Boycott, Divestment and Sanctions.
 Israeli companies that work on Rawabi’s development have signed a contract against using Israeli settlement products, which upset right-wing Israeli legislators.
 The city has received support from American Jewish groups, such as AIPAC and the Anti-Defamation League.

 Masri aims for the City of Rawabi to be the Silicon Valley and the Tech Hub for the State of Palestine.

 In July 2022, Apple Inc. announced that the company would be expanding their research and development centre in Rawabi.
 The expansion will take place via hiring contractor ASAL Technologies and Masri in order to achieve the expansion.